TD-Addon/StandardsValidator/WARNINGS.md

 If you have a single-tile room with a locked door, just omit the path grid instead of adding a single unconnected node.

 # The extended validator (`--extended`)

+## Plugin depends on X.esm
+You're running in TD mode, but your file depends on more than just the vanilla ESMs and Tamriel_Data.esm.

 ## Ownership checks
 Items in dungeons should not have owners.
 Items in towns should.